 Brand Consistency Across Products

-Though designing and building a robust information portal was the lion’s share of our work with SCE, Mightybytes also created a Reclaiming Digital Futures logo and a 187 page downloadable report of the initiative’s findings, which helped SCE reach its goal to maintain strong branding and visual identity across the project.
+While the website served as the primary channel through which to convey this program’s value proposition, SCE wanted consistency across web and print products.
+To brand the entire program, Mightybytes created a Reclaiming Digital Futures logo, brand guidelines, and a 187-page downloadable report of the initiative’s findings, which helped SCE reach its goal to maintain strong branding throughout the project.

 Setting up for Future Success